 Tips for engaging developers

 Advocate marketing programs can help develop loyal advocates (like Doug) and connect your brand with other potential customers in the developer community.
 However, it’s important to know how developers like to be treated.
-(You can get more insights in our eBook about this persona.)

 • Be honest and get to the point.
 Developers are busy people, and they don’t want to hear a lot of “marketing speak” about why you want them to advocate on your behalf.
 You’re more likely to gain their trust if you are transparent and direct about what you want.

 • Don’t make them feel uncomfortable.
 Many developers dislike being in the spotlight.
 So, don’t make them feel obligated to complete challenges that involves being the center of attention.
 Give them a variety of tasks so they can act as advocates in ways that make them comfortable.